- Chart

 Disclaimers:

-The information provided is for informational purposes only and should not be considered as financial advice.
-Investment decisions should be made based on thorough research and consultation with a qualified financial advisor.
+This analysis is for informational purposes only and should not be considered investment advice.
+Data is based on available information and may be subject to change.
+Investment decisions should be made in consultation with a qualified financial advisor.

 AI Summarization is directionally correct and might not be accurate.